gandholi-kumar/find-my-meeting-room/README.md

 ## Usage
 - Click on the extension icon in the Chrome toolbar to open the layout in new window.
+- Keyboard shortcut is also available "Ctrl+Shift+Z" to launch the extension from any window tab.
 - Type in the room id in the text box as hinted and it can be seen on layout.

 ## License